cloudify-cosmo/getcloudify.org/guide/3.1/installation-cli.md

 {% endnote %}

+# Installing from PyPi

+Installation via PyPi is intended mostly for development purposes.
+We'll assume you have Python 2.7.x and PIP installed and configured on your system.

+To install run the following command:

+{% highlight bash %}
+pip install cloudify
+{% endhighlight %}

+After you've installed the CLI module iteself, you should install the providers you want to work with.
+Here's how you install the OpenStack provider for example:

+{% highlight bash %}
+pip install cloudify-openstack
+{% endhighlight %}

+{%note title=Note%}
+It's recommended to create a [virtualenv]({{ page.venv_link }}) and install the CLI in it.
+To do so type the following commands (replace virtual-env-name with the name of your choice, e.g. cloudify:

+{% highlight bash %}
+virtualenv virtual-env-name
+cd virtual-env-name
+source bin/activate
+{% endhighlight %}

+{%endnote%}

 # Installing a Milestone Release

 In order to install a Cloudify milestone release the CLI needs to be installed with its requirements manually from the requested version tag.

-For example, the following commands install Cloudify {{ page.current_milestone }} milestone release:
+For example, the following commands will install the latest Cloudify milestone:

+From within a Python virtualenv, run:

 {% highlight bash %}
+pip install Cloudify --pre
+{% endhighlight %}

+# installing a specific version

-# From within a Python virtualenv, run:
+To install Cloudify 3.1rc2, run (from within a Python virtualenv):

-pip install https://github.com/cloudify-cosmo/cloudify-dsl-parser/archive/{{ page.current_milestone }}.zip
-pip install https://github.com/cloudify-cosmo/cloudify-rest-client/archive/{{ page.current_milestone }}.zip
-pip install https://github.com/cloudify-cosmo/cloudify-plugins-common/archive/{{ page.current_milestone }}.zip
+{% highlight bash %}
-pip install https://github.com/cloudify-cosmo/cloudify-cli/archive/{{ page.current_milestone }}.zip
+pip install Cloudify==3.1rc2
 {% endhighlight %}

 # What's Next